gary-archer/oauth.tokenhandler.docker/README.md

 - [Curity SPA Example](https://github.com/curityio/web-oauth-via-bff)
 - [Curity Token Handler API](https://github.com/curityio/bff-node-express)

-## Custom Token Handler
+## My Token Handler

 This implementation is for my own understanding and to focus on productive developer setups.\
 It has some custom code related to expiry testing and custom logging.

+## Prerequisites

+Ensure that Docker Desktop and Node.js are installed as prerequisites.\
+Run commands via the terminal on macOS, or via Git Bash on Windows.

 ## Quick Start

-Execute these scripts in sequence to run the Node.js API in Docker using Express:
+Then execute these scripts to build and run the Token Handler as Docker.\
+This is the preferred setup for local web development when using this pattern.

 ```bash
 ./build.sh